v-Rizzy/accenture-travel-chainlink-adapter/README.md

-# Official Accenture Travel Chainlink external adapter created by NetObjex
+# Official Chainlink external adapter created by NetObjex

 ## Get your own API-KEY

 ### Use an environment variable to store and export the NETOBJEX_API_KEY
-To request for a personal key, enter your org-details and email ID in this [link](https://chainlink-accenture-demo.surge.sh/api)
+Functionality to request for a personal key will go live shortly

 ## Install Locally